-But - think that ought to begin right in the class room; and not simply in the Bible room but the history room, the science room, in every foom in fact.; so that our achools shell be essential Bible Schools, Now no one need say that they will narrow down education by this.
+room; and not simply in the Bible room but the history room, the science room, in every foom in fact.; so that our adhools shell be essential Bible Schools.
+Now no one need say that they will narrow down education by this.
 I tell you I defy the strongest intellect to master that problem completely.
 There is no intellect that can master it completely.
-It will be our study throw eternity sven in the glorified state.

-I sincerely believe that our schools could stand out before the world even as did Luther's school at Wurtemburg-as Sinle schools.
-But when that day somes the Bible teaching will be more than the teaching of destrine---the history teaching will be more than the teaching of history--science teaching will be more than the teaching of more science---although they all three teach those same things.
+It will be our study through before the world even as did Luther's school at Wurtemburg- as Sible schools.
+But when that lay comes the Bible teaching will be more than the teaching of destrine-the history teaching will be more than the teaching of history-science teaching will be more than the teaching of mere science-although they all three teach those same things.
 But the teaching will be away beyond that.
-The whole problem will be to arrive at the meaning of those facts---to be able to translate these facts of history and science into the meaning of the preaching of the gospel in everything that reveals Christ in the converting Word,; whether the student is in the science or history room he is learning--and learning too on a very solid basis--analand learning in fact, not in theory--not simply dogma and abstract theology; The Bible is not a book of systematic theology, I think that a large part of the Eible is simply history.
+The whole problem will be to arrive at the meaning of those facts-to be able to translate these facts of history and science into the meaning of the preaching of the gospel in everything that reveals Christ in the converting Word,; whether the student is in the science or history foom he is learning-and learning too on a very solid dogma and abstract theology: The bible is not a book of systematic theology.
+I think that a large part of the Bible is simply history.
 And oftentimes those facts are not interpreted at all.
 Youmust take the whole together to find the meaning of these facts.
-Now to study the New Testament alons I think one great mistake we make is in when we are studying the New Testament, in coming across quotations from the Old Testament max we do not refer back to the Old Testament for those quotations but simply take the statement as it is made in the New Testament without reference to its ariginstrumenting connection.
+Now to study the New Testament alone I think one great mistake we make is in when we are studying the New Testament, in coming across quotations from the Old Testament wax we do not refer back to the Old Testament for those quotations but simply take the statement as it is made in the New Testament without reference to its axiginal meaning connection.
 For instance, you take this simple statement:

-"Behold the Lamb of God which taketh away the sin of the world," made by John the Baptist to the people in introducing / Jesus.
+the world, made by John the Baptist to the people in introducing, Jesus.
 He presented before them the whole sanctuary question.
 It is in the light of that one statement that the whole sanctuary service should be studied.
 That is the interpretation of it.

-Not to simply stop there in the New Testament, but go through the Old Testament for the maint connection.
+Not to simply stop there in the New Testament, but go through the Old Testament for the refer connection.

-A statement in "Gospel Workers" impressed me very much, which says, The books of Daniel and the Revelation should be studied in connection with the words, "Behold the Lamb of God which taketh away the sin of the world."
-Now I take it that means that when we are studying the book of Daniel we should see the Lamb of God that taketh away the sin of the world, and be able to make others see it.
-And when we study Revelation we should see in it the Lamb of God which taketh away the sin of the world, and be able to make others see it.
+much, which says, The books of Daniel and the Revelation should be studied in connection with the words, 'Behold the Lamb of God which taketh away the sin of the world.'
+Now I take it that means that when we are studying the book of Daniel we should see the Lamb of God that taketh away the sin of the world, and he able to make others see it.
+And when we study Revelation we should see in it the Lamb of God which taketh away the others see it.

 Now we have studied the books of Baniel and the Revelation too much as exposition and something to tell people about.
-I made up my mind years ago that personally I was not getting out of these books what I ought to get--notably the book of Revelation--and I started in for a new study from the standpoint that it must have some personal help in it for me.
-It has a warning concerning conditions I am now in--not simply for the sem outside world.
+I made up my mind years ago that personally I was not getting out of these books what I ought to get-notably the book of Revelation-and I started in for a new study from the standpoint that it must have some personal help in it for me.
+It has a warning concerning conditions I am now in-not simply for the sea outside world.
 I will be with the outsiders if I do not take that warning to myself that are set forth in that book.